Accident and Serious Incident Reports: CS

 Pax Turbulence Injury - Seat Belt Signs on

-On 7 January 2023, a fully secured passenger on a Boeing 737-800 very close to active convective cloud it was about to enter was forced against the arm rest of their seat during a momentary encounter with strong turbulence.
-Although feeling pain on the side of their body involved, they did not consider it indicated a significant consequence but when the pain subsequently continued, they sought a medical assessment which found two broken lower ribs at the impact site and attributed this serious injury to a change in lateral acceleration due to translational movement and yawing of the aircraft.
+On 7 January 2023, a fully secured passenger on a Boeing 737-800 close to a convective cloud it was about to enter was forced against a seat arm rest during a momentary encounter with strong turbulence.
+Although feeling pain, the passenger did not consider it significant.
+But when the pain continued, they sought a medical assessment, which found two broken lower ribs and attributed this injury to a change in lateral acceleration due to translational movement and yawing of the aircraft.

 On 31 July 2021, a Boeing 737-800 descending through an area of convective activity which was subject to a current SIGMET encountered some anticipated moderate turbulence whilst visually deviating around storm cells without reducing speed.
 When it appeared possible that the maximum speed may be exceeded because of turbulence, the autopilot was disconnected and a severe pitch up and then down immediately followed resulting in serious injuries to two of the four cabin crew and a passenger.
 This disconnection was contrary to the aircraft operator’s procedures and to the explicit training received by the pilot involved who was in command.